Mass media in Afghanistan: Media history

 The first newspaper, Shams-ul-Nahar شمس النهار was published in 1873 during the rule of Sher Ali Khan.

 Another newspaper, Siraj-ul-Akhbar سراج الاخبار (Lamp of the News) was initially published on January 11, 1906, with Abdul-Rauf as editor.
 After this first and only issue in Persian language, its publication stopped.
 It was revived in October 1911 by Mahmud Tarzi, the editor and owner of the newspaper who was critical of the friendship between the British Empire and Afghanistan.
 Mahmud Tarzi became known as the pioneer of Afghan journalism, in 1916 he famously wrote: "Siraj Al Akhbar Afghaniya is neither British, nor Russian nor French nor Italian nor German nor Chinese or Japanese.
 It is a Muslim newspaper and, in that, it is specifically an Afghan newspaper.
 Whatever it says, whatever melody it sings, is from an Afghan point of view and stems from the tone of Afghan national dignity."
 In 1919, under King Amanullah Khan, Aman-i-Afghan (Afghan Peace) replaced Siraj al-Akhbar, serving as an organ of the government, while several smaller private journals appeared under different ministries.
 Along with these developments, Radio Kabul began broadcasting in 1925, which inaugurated a new era of mass media in the country.
 The 1964 Constitution of Afghanistan and the Press Law of 1965 provided for freedom of the press, within the boundaries of appropriate behavior.
 The 1960s saw a rapid growth of television services around the world, including most developing countries.
-The conceptual foundation of Television in Afghanistan to improve literacy rate and specific technical recommendation for initial launch was first published in 1967 by Dr. Hafiz Sahar, Chief Editor of national morning newspaper, in his academic work in New York University.
-It was not until 1978, due to political instability in the 1970s, that the first TV channel was launched in Kabul with a grant aid from Japan.
+The conceptual foundation of television in Afghanistan to improve literacy rate and specific technical recommendations for initial launch were first published in 1967 by Dr. Hafiz Sahar, Chief Editor of national morning newspaper, in his academic work at New York University.
+It was not until 1978, due to political instability in the 1970s, that the first TV channel was launched in Kabul with grant aid from Japan.
 The press was editorially independent from government but was instructed to safeguard the interests of the state and constitutional monarchy, Islam, and public order.
 Afghan journalism progressed and developed from the 1950s through to the 1970s, though it remained limited.

 Central control panel at Radio Kabul transmitter in the 1950s.
 Transmitter can be heard as far distant as South Africa and Indonesia.